 The doctors confirmed it.

-That said, you’re packing up this early because it gives you a lot of time to put everything into consideration and also prepare for the unexpected as well.
+That said, you’re packing up this early because it gives you much time to consider everything and prepare for the unexpected.

 And you’ll have to follow this idea because you’re not ready to gamble on the comfort of your pregnancy.